cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 Yes, {{ site.data.products.dedicated }} clusters run the enterprise version of CockroachDB and all [enterprise features](../stable/enterprise-licensing.html) are available to you.

-### Is there a public API for CockroachCloud?
+### Is there a public API for {{ site.data.products.db }}?

-Our team is currently working on creating a public API for CockroachCloud.
+Our team is currently working on creating a public API for {{ site.data.products.db }}.
 The initial work is focused on core automation requirements, such as creation, modification, and deletion of clusters.
 We’re always looking for design partners and customer input for our features, so please [contact us](https://support.cockroachlabs.com/hc/en-us) if you have specific API requirements.

 ### Do you have a UI?
 How can I see details?

-All customers of our CockroachCloud service can view and manage their clusters in the [Console](https://cockroachlabs.cloud/).
+All customers of our {{ site.data.products.dedicated }} service can view and manage their clusters in the [Console](https://cockroachlabs.cloud/).

 ### What latency should I expect when making a call to {{ site.data.products.dedicated }}?